zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 The details are similar to those of onion announcements.
 For each announcement we wish to make, we maintain a list of the 8 DHT nodes closest to the announcement public key we have found.

+Initially, and whenever the list is not full, it is populated with random announce nodes from the DHT node lists.

-We periodically send Data Search requests to these.
-When we receive a Data Search response, we send further Data Search requests to the nodes given in Data Search responses if they could be added to the list, and add them if they respond.
-When we receive a Data Search response from a node which is already on the list indicating that our current announcement is not stored but that a Store Announcement request would be accepted, we also send a Store Announcement request to that node (making sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks).
+We periodically send Data Search requests to the nodes on the list.
+When we receive a Data Search response, we try to add the sender to the list, and we send further Data Search requests to any nodes given in the response which could be added to the list.
+When we receive a Data Search response from a node which is already on the list indicating that our current announcement is stored or that a Store Announcement request would be accepted, we also send a Store Announcement request to that node (making sure to use the Port/IP that's on the list rather than the source of the Data Search response, to prevent UDP amplification attacks).
 In this request we put an initial announcement, or a reannouncement if the response indicated that our current announcement is already stored.
 We set the requested timeout to 300 seconds.
 If we obtain an Announcement Store response from a node indicating that the announcement is stored, we consider ourselves announced to that node, until a Data Search response or further Store Announcement response indicates otherwise.

-We send Data Search requests once every 3 seconds to nodes on our list which we are not announced to, and once every 120 seconds to those we are announced to.
+The interval between sending Data Search requests to a node on our list is 120 seconds if we are announced to it, and otherwise is

-TODO: backoff; timeouts; handling rejection.

-TODO: use fewer announce and search nodes for individual announcements for long-inactive friends?
-Base on how long we've unsuccessfully searched for the friend, rather than clock time since we last saw them.
-Only have two settings, to minimise the fingerprint.
+    min(120,3n)

+where n is a count of the number of Data Search requests which have been sent to the node, set to 0 when the node is added to the list, and set to 1 when we discover from a Data Search response that we are no longer announced there.

+A node on the list which fails to respond to 3 consecutive Data Search requests is removed from the list.

+We keep track of the total amount of time we have spent announcing for at a given individual key without a connection to the corresponding friend being made, saving across sessions.
+Once this exceeds 64 hours, we switch to a low intensity mode, simply meaning that we use a list of nodes of length 1 rather than 8.

 ## Searching
 For each offline friend, we search for its announcements using Data Search and